 In regards to the length, there is no real limit: applicants may even submit their completed thesis.
 The sample should be an example of academic work that includes analytical and critical discourse.

-The Five College Consortium allows students in the Five College Graduate Program the opporunity to draw not only on the faculty at UMass Amherst, but also on the area's other colleges: Smith, Mount holyoke, Amherst and Hampshire.
-Typically those additional faculty memembers lead Independent Studies and supervise exam fields, though sometimes students enroll in four-college courses for graduate credit.
+The Five College Consortium allows students in the Five College Graduate Program the opporunity to draw not only on the faculty at UMass Amherst, but also on the area's other colleges: Smith, Mount Holyoke, Amherst and Hampshire.
+Typically those additional faculty memembers lead Independent Studies and supervise exam fields, though sometimes students enroll in five-college courses for graduate credit.

 Many common questions about the Spanish & Portuguese Program can be answered by reading our Requirements.
 For more general questions, it would be best to consult the Graduate Student Handbook with the Graduate School.